 The last Christmas I worked with Nick, he invited us all up to his apartment for a “holiday” party.
 What no-one but Sally knew is that I almost drove away.
 My nervous system was on high alert all the time by that point.
 I willed myself into that elevator and made a beeline to the wine glasses when we arrived.
 At one point, I went down the hall to the bathroom.
 Just inside one of the rooms was a small table with a baseball in a protective cover.
 I didn’t touch it but leaned down to see who had signed it.
 Sometime later in the evening, I said to Nick in passing something like, “Very cool baseball.”

 How I start things and end things is very important to me.
 I was angry for a long time about how my time in City Hall ended.
 A few months after I left, out of the blue, I got a message from Nick that he wanted to give me something.
-I couldn’t meet him then…for a lot of reasons.
+I just couldn’t meet him then…for a lot of reasons.
+I was still struggling to get my feet back under me after the reemergence of my PTSD during my last months in City Hall.
+I think one of the reasons Nick wanted to meet was to tell me about his cancer diagnosis.
+He went public with the news a couple of days after our missed meeting.

-Soon after his cancer diagnosis, I went down to the office to meet with him.
-I didn’t want to walk into City Hall but it was more important that he know that I was still there for him and his new challenge.
+Weeks later, I screwed up my courage and went down to meet with him.
+I didn’t want to walk into City Hall, but it was more important that he know that I was still there for him and his new challenge.
 He said he forgot to bring in what he had for me.
 It remained a mystery.

 With Nick, you are sometimes unsure if you have left a lasting impact on him.
 He is restless and tends to focus on who and what is right in front of him.
-A few weeks ago, I went to see one of his reelection forums.
+A few weeks ago, almost a year since I retired, I went to see one of his reelection forums.
 I stood in the back of the room as usual.
 Afterwards, he made a big deal about having some things for me.
 I went down to City Hall a couple days later.

 One of the first things I did for Nick was staff the discussions that pushed my beloved Portland Beavers, and baseball, out of town and brought in the Timbers.
 I was mortified and angered.
 I haven’t ever recovered.
 When I used to go to games at Civic Stadium and see old guys keeping score, I would tell friends, “Look at those guys.
 That is my retirement.”
 Endless “celebrations” of soccer in City Hall were fingernails on my baseball blackboard.
 I have not set foot in the stadium since the Beavers left.
 What would be the point?
 A handful of the dirt from around home plate from the last game is in a plastic bag on my desk.
 A relic in my personal baseball shrine.

 I sat across from Nick on his Ikea couch and he brought out a bag.
 First, he handed me a signed first edition of a book called “Slide!”.
 (Nick collects first editions…so this was a big deal.)
 He then told me that he knew I would never recover from losing the Beavers but he had found some things in his book store rambles that might help.
-First, he gave me a written and pictorial history of the Beavers (very cool) and, I have no idea where he found this, an official 2002 Portland Beavers program.
+He gave me a written and pictorial history of the Portland Beavers (very cool) and, I have no idea where he found this, an official 2002 Portland Beavers program.
 Funny thing is, I was so poor when I started to go to Beavers games that I didn’t buy the program.
-I could afford just the lineup/scorecard for 50 cents.
-The program had me on the edge of tears.
+I could only afford the lineup/scorecard for 50 cents.
+As he handed me the program, I was on the edge of tears.

 As we talked about the books he kept one hand in the bag.
 Then he said, “I have a family of soccer fans and I wanted this to be with someone who would appreciate it and take good care of it.”
-Out came the baseball I had seen in his apartment.
-Mounted on a dark wood stand, it is a ball signed to his father, the congressman, “For Cong.
+Out came the ball I had seen in his apartment.
+Mounted on a dark wood stand, it is a ball signed to his father, “For Cong.
 Fish With Best Wishes Fay Vincent.”
 Vincent was the commissioner of baseball.
 What I hadn’t seen the first time is that the ball was stamped “OFFICIAL BALL 1991 ALL-STAR GAME.”
-And, real baseball fans will get the importance of this.
-The ball was rubbed in and appears to be game used.
+And, real baseball fans will get the importance of this, the ball was rubbed in and appeared to be game used.